brunoczim/thedes-design/src/01_game_spec/01_time.md

 # Time

 Time flows tick-by-tick in Thedes.
 It can be understood by views:
-- Linear time of the day
+- linear time of the day
-- Part of the day
+- part of the day
-- Day within the current season
+- day within the current season
-- Season
+- season
-- Day within the current year
+- day within the current year
-- Year
+- year
-- Days since the player entered the world
+- days since the player entered the world
-- Lunar phase
+- lunar phase
-- Month
+- month

 ## End of the World